narcan/narcan.github.io/_posts/stories/2007-07-28-familiar_times_on_unfamiliar_roads.md

 date: 2007-07-28T19:21:04+00:00
 author: Pedro Ávila
 location: Madrid, Spain
-description: A narrative of fast times and long days on the roads between Amsterdam and Madrid
+description: A narrative of fast times and long days on the roads between Amsterdam and Madrid.
 layout: post
 categories: Stories
 tags: